-Osseous Surgery in King West (Toronto), Burlington and St. Catharines!
+Osseous Surgery in Hamilton (Jackson Square), Burlington and St. Catharines!

 Osseous surgery, otherwise referred to as, gingivectomy or as pocket reduction surgery, describes a variety of surgeries that attempt to remove tartar and damaging bacteria from the roots of teeth.

 Osseous surgery is primarily designed to revise abnormalities and eliminate pockets that have formed in the alveolar bone around the teeth.
 It is generally utilized to treat periodontal diseases that have advanced beyond their initial stages.
 If the surgery is fully successful then all of the periodontal pockets that cause disease are either reduced or eradicated.
 Although the procedure is technically a surgical one, most patients feel that it is less invasive than most dental surgeries.

 The more specific goals of Osseous Surgery are: